Inference in Predictive Quantile Regressions

-The proof of (\ref{GT}) follows the proof of Lemma A.3 of \citet{Lee2016}; using the conditional expectation rather than unconditional expectation avoids the nonstationarity problem, and the stochastic equicontinuity proof of \citet{bickel75jasa} with iid regressors can be modified accordingly.
+The proof of (\ref{GT}) follows the proof of Lemma A.3 of \citet{Lee2016}; using the conditional expectation rather than unconditional expectation avoids the nonstationarity problem, and the stochastic equicontinuity proof of \citet{bickel75jasa} with i.i.d.\ regressors can be modified accordingly.
 In fact, $T^{-2\kappa} (D_T^{\kappa})^{-1} z_{t-1}$ and $\psi_\tau$ satisfy conditions (4.1) and C1 of \citet{bickel75jasa}, respectively.
 Hence, the analogy of Lemma 4.1 of \citet{bickel75jasa} holds, and (\ref{GT}) follows.

 We proceed to evaluate the right hand side of (\ref{z_psi_sum}).
 Observe that